“The decision whether to take HRT, the dose and duration

 - Breast Cancer Risk

-1. Individual Differences
+1. Benefit Differences

-Can HT benefits and risks differ for individuals who choose to use HT?
+Can HT individual benefits and risks differ?

 On page two in the Joint Position Statement By the British Menopause Society, Royal College of Obstetricians and Gynaecologists and Society for Endocrinology on Best Practice Recommendations for the Care of Women Experiencing the Menopause, one of the recommendations is:

 - “The decision whether to take HRT, the dose and duration of its use should be made on an individualised basis after discussing the benefits and risks with each patient.
-This should be considered in the context of the overall benefits obtained from using HRT including symptom control and improving quality of life as well as considering the bone and cardiovascular benefits associated with HRT use”.6
+This should be considered in the context of the overall benefits obtained from using HRT including symptom control and improving quality of life as well as considering the bone and cardiovascular benefits associated with HRT use”.8

-2. Symptom Differences
+4. Symptom Differences

 Can HT benefits and risks differ for different menopause symptoms?

-3. Age Differences
+5. Age Differences

 Can HT benefits and risks differ for different ages?

-Can HT benefits and risks differ according to menopause onset?
+Can HT benefits and risks differ according to if you’ve been postmenopausal for 10 years or more?

-6. Health Conditions Differences
+7. Health Conditions Differences

 Can HT benefits and risks differ for different health conditions?